Itinerant spin polaron and metallic ferromagnetism in semiconductor moir\'e superlattices

 Recent experiments have discovered a plethora of novel electronic phases in transition metal dichalcogenides (TMDs) heterostructures, including Mott-Hubbard and charge transfer insulators~\cite{PhysRevLett.121.026402,PhysRevB.102.201115,regan2020mott,tang2019wse2,li2021continuous,https://doi.org/10.48550/arxiv.2202.02055}, generalized Wigner crystals~\cite{regan2020mott,xu2020correlated,zhou2021bilayer,jin2021stripe,li2021imaging,huang2021correlated}, the quantum anomalous Hall state~\cite{li2021quantum} and light-induced ferromagnetism~\cite{wang2022light}.
 These remarkably rich phenomena result from strong interaction effects in narrow moir\'e bands, which generally appear in TMD heterostructures with large moir\'e wavelengths.
-Take the example of WSe$_2$/WS$_2$: the lattice corrugation introduced by the moir\'e structure produces a periodic spatial variation of the valence band edge, which acts as a superlattice potential for holes in WSe$_2$ layer.
+Take the example of WSe$_2$/WS$_2$: the lattice corrugation introduced by the moir\'e structure produces a periodic spatial variation of the valence band edge, which acts as a superlattice potential for charge carriers in WSe$_2$ layer.
 At large moir\'e wavelength, moir\'e bands are formed by electron tunneling $t$ between adjacent potential minima, which are well described by a simple tight-binding model on an emergent lattice.
-Inclusion of the Coulomb interaction between electrons leads to a Hubbard model description.
+The inclusion of the Coulomb interaction between electrons leads to a Hubbard model description.
 As a hallmark of Hubbard model physics, Mott insulating states are found in angle-aligned WSe$_2$/WS$_2$ \cite{regan2020mott,tang2019wse2} and twisted AB-homobilayer WSe$_2$ \cite{https://doi.org/10.48550/arxiv.2202.02055} at the filling of $n=1$ hole per moir\'e unit cell.

 One of the fundamental features of the Hubbard model is the local moment formation driven by the on-site repulsion $U$.
-The presence of local moments in WSe$_2$/WS$_2$ has been observed by measuring the dependence of optical response on the magnetic field \cite{tang2019wse2}.
-It is found that the exciton Zeeman splitting, which is proportional dominantly to the magnetization, saturates above a certain field where the spins are fully polarized.
-The saturation value of Zeeman splitting depends on the filling factor $n$ and reaches the maximum at $n=1$.
-This is expected from the Hubbard model where the fully spin polarized state has a total spin $S_{\rm tot}=N n/2$ for $n \leq 1$ and $N(1-n/2)$ for $1<n \leq 2$ electrons per unit cell, where $N$ is the total number of unit cells in the system.
+The presence of local moments in WSe$_2$/WS$_2$ has been observed by measuring the dependence of optical circular dichroism on the magnetic field \cite{tang2019wse2}.
+It is found that the exciton Zeeman splitting, which is directly related to the magnetization, saturates above a certain field where the spins are fully polarized.
+The saturation field depends on the filling factor $n$ and reaches the maximum at $n=1$, as expected from the Hubbard model.